 Haraam [Sin]; cover yourself!
 Be free; show some skin!

 AstaghfirAllah [seeking forgiveness from God]; aren’t you ashamed?!
 Damn, aren’t you hot in that?!

-The Muslim woman’s body feels like a battleground with essentialized feminism on one side (covered in Part I) and patriarchy on the other.
-Both sides have Muslim women on their team, but both sides also harm and silence them.
-This second part deals with “Team Haraaminator.”
+The Muslim woman’s body feels like a battleground, especially during times like last month (April) with the whole FEMEN “topless jihad” controversy sparked by the Tunisian woman who protested the female body as a source a familial honor.
+On one side is essentialized feminism and patriarchy on the other end with both sides pulling hard.
+Both sides have Muslim women on their team, but both sides also harm them.
+Let’s start with “Team Femesential.”

 Jameelah X. Medina is a Ph.D. candidate at Claremont Graduate University.
 She is also an educator, author, orator, and business owner residing in southern California with her husband and daughter. www.jameelahmedina.com She is also a contributor to I Speak for Myself: American Women on Being Muslim, a collection of 40 personal essays written by American Muslim women under the age of 40.